Mechanical-Advantage/AdvantageScope/docs/docs/overview/language-support.md

 </Tabs>

 :::tip Unit support
 See the page on [unit support](/tab-reference/line-graph/units) for more details on communicating unit metadata.
-Unit names must be provided using SI symbols or American English, regardless of the language selected in AdvantageScope.
+Unit names must be provided using SI symbols or English (American or British spelling), regardless of the language selected in AdvantageScope.
 :::

 ## Development {#development}